-5. Share options
+5. Options

-During the reporting year, no option to take up unissued shares of the company or any corporation in the group was granted and, there were no shares of the company or any corporation in the group issued by virtue of the exercise of an option to take up unissued shares.
+During the reporting year, no option to take up unissued shares of the company or other body corporate in the group was granted.

+During the reporting year, there were no shares issued by virtue of the exercise of an option to take up unissued shares.